Nyalon/javascript-challenge/README.md

 # Mars data filtering dashboard

-An interactive dashboard using js that searches and sorts through ufo data.
+An interactive dashboard that searches and sorts through ufo data using js.

 ### Data filtering module preview